Graphing Activities for Preschool and Kindergarten

 A plain, heavy vinyl picnic table cover makes a good mat for graphing larger items.

-Commercial mats come in durable vinyl and feature a blue 3 x 10 array on one side and a red 4 x 12 array on the reverse.
+Commercial mats (see ad on right column) come in durable vinyl and feature a blue 3 x 10 array on one side and a red 4 x 12 array on the reverse.
 They provide a way to graph, count, sort, and compare real objects or pictures.

-As seen in the image on the left, small items and pictures can be easily graphed in pocket charts.
+As seen in the image on the right, small items and pictures can be easily graphed in pocket charts.

 Magnetic chalkboards make it easy to create spontaneous graphs.
 Draw 2 pictures on the board, draw a line between them and have children place a small fridge magnet under their favorite category.

-In this picture book jackets are clipped to the chalkboard and the children have placed their magnet under their favorite book.
+In the image on the left, book jackets are clipped to the magnetic chalkboard.
+Then the children have placed their magnet under their favorite book.
 Book covers can be photocopied.

 Graphing activities are fun to do in class and there are endless things to graph throughout the year.
 Themes, holidays and everyday items all provide ideas for things to compare or sort.